DE-CIX/ripe84-learning-acls/README.md

 Each field can be encoded as a wildcard (`"*"`) carrying a match any semantics.

+If port_src and port_dst is both set to 0, this indicates fragmented traffic.

 Notably, protocol, port_src, port_dst, can also be encoded as exclusive sets:

 ```
 "~{0,17,19,21,25,53,69,80,111}"
 ```

 The semantics of this encoding is that none of the above encoded values should be matched.
 Most vendors do not implement this for ACL matching.
-It is safe to assume a wildcard instead.
+You can either omit these rules or replace them with a wildcard.

 ## Rule statistics